Creem CLI + AI Coding Assistant: The Payment Workflow I Actually Use

 creem subscriptions

-I use this when I don’t know what to search for.
-Open TUI, scroll around, grab an ID, then run a specific command.
+I use this when I don’t know what I’m looking for.
+Open the TUI, scroll around, grab an ID, then run a specific command.
+Super handy.

 Let the AI agent take over

-Everything I just did — create product, test checkout, verify — all manual.
-Now same thing, but with an AI agent.
+Everything I just did was manual.
+Now same thing but with an AI agent.

 I’m using Codex here.
-Works with Claude Code, Cursor, anything that runs shell commands.
+Works with Claude Code, Cursor, anything that can run shell commands.

 I told it: “Create a Max plan, $199 a month, recurring, SaaS.”